jesse-silbert/jesse-silbert.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am a Ph.D. student at the Princeton University Department of Economics.
-I am on the 2025-2026 academic job market.
+I am joining the [FutureTech](https://futuretech.mit.edu) group at MIT Sloan and CSAIL as a Postdoctoral Associate in the summer of 2026.
+I received my Ph.D. in economics from Princeton University in May 2026.

-I study industrial organization in the context of labor markets, with a particular focus on the economics of AI, information, and matching.
+I study the economics of AI, industrial organization, and labor economics, with a particular focus on information and matching.

 My CV can be found [here](https://jesse-silbert.github.io/website/Silbert_CV.pdf).